jeroen66124/jeroen66124.github.io/_posts/2023-05-06-run-full-bitcoin-node-self-hosting-umbrel-os.md

 Explore all the apps in the [Umbrel App Store](https://apps.umbrel.com/) and see what is possible!

 1. To install an additional self-hosted app, go to the Store icon on the web UI and select your app
-2. When the store page of the app you want installed is loaded, click on the "Install" button and wait until it is done!
+2. When the store page of the app is loaded, click on the "Install" button
+3. Wait until it is done installing, and open the brand new app!

 A list of recommended apps to install, made by me: